Oremus-Labs/ol-model-manager/README.md

 - List available models from git-synced catalog with automatic refresh caching
 - Activate and deactivate KServe InferenceServices for catalog entries (now also exposed via `/runtime/*` endpoints for richer orchestration data)
 - Inspect and manage cached HuggingFace weights on the Venus PVC
-- Install new model weights directly from HuggingFace (with optional auth token) with async job tracking
+- Install new model weights directly from HuggingFace via the official `hf download` CLI (with optional auth token) with async job tracking and CLI resume support
 - Generate draft catalog entries from HuggingFace metadata via vLLM discovery helpers and manifest previews
 - Search the Hugging Face Hub for vLLM-compatible models and inspect metadata before installing
 - Publish a live OpenAPI spec + Swagger UI so UI/automation teams can self-discover endpoints